tpike3/tpike3.github.io/interests.md

         <div class="summary-content">
         <div class="summary-caption">Financial Metabolism</div>
         <div class="summary-text">
-            I am interested in how societies metabolize finance and the impact of that processing impacts their socio-culture-political economy and impacts their emergent behavior as a population. <br><br>
+            I am interested in how societies metabolize finance and the impact that processing has on their socio-culture-political- economic evolution and and associated emergent behavior as a population. <br><br>
             This approach thinks of money as an energy stream following through groups allowing or restricting their options which then has impact over time on how that population functions.
-Although this focuses on finance, societies are non-decomposable and culture and information streams shape how people view their energy stream (e.g. outrage or acceptance)
+Although this focuses on finance, societies are non-decomposable and culture and information streams shape how people view their energy stream (e.g. outrage or acceptance) and the decisions they make.
         </div>
     </div>
 </div>